KanishkKumarMeena/GearNest/README.md

    ```

 2. **Enable GitHub Pages**:
-   - Go to your repository settings
+   - Go to repository settings
    - Navigate to "Pages" section
    - Select "GitHub Actions" as the source
    - The workflow will automatically deploy your site